-All flight training is conducted under Federal Aviation Administration (FAA) FAR part 141 regulations with CWU's contract operator at Bowers Field in Ellensburg, Washington.
+All flight training is conducted under Federal Aviation Administration (FAA) FAR Part 141 regulations with CWU's designated contract operator, IASCO Flight Training, at Bowers Field (KELN) in Ellensburg, Washington.

 Flight Officer Graduates complete the following FAA ratings and certificates: